brotatotes/bht-automation/bht gen 1/Luke/Chapter 4/Luke 4 8 bht.md

 # Luke 4:8 Commentary Help Text

 ## BHT:
-This verse captures a significant moment in the narrative, as Jesus directly recognizes His adversary, demonstrating His authority and power over evil.
-It is a reminder that serving others is not just a duty, but a privilege and an opportunity to make a positive impact.
-The absence of certain words in the original text suggests that they were likely added later, emphasizing the need to approach scripture with careful interpretation.
-Understanding the fear of the Lord as a deep reverence and awe helps us prioritize Him and live in obedience to His commandments.
+In this Bible verse, Jesus responds to someone with the words "Get thee behind me, Satan."
+This encounter signifies the first direct recognition of Jesus towards his adversary.
+The departure of Satan after this encounter demonstrates Jesus' authority and power over evil forces.
+Serving God requires obedience and surrender, putting aside our desires for the fulfillment of His purposes.
+When we fear the Lord and serve Him wholeheartedly, we experience joy and fulfillment in aligning our lives with His divine plan.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
 1. "Luke could hardly have left the record as it stands: being the first direct recognition by our Lord of His foe."

-2. "This verse marks a significant moment in the narrative, as it is the first time Jesus acknowledges His adversary."
+2. "This verse marks a significant moment in the narrative, as it is the first time that Jesus directly acknowledges His adversary."

-3. "In obedience to this command, Jesus departs from His foe, demonstrating His authority and power over evil."
+3. "The departure of the devil after this encounter demonstrates Jesus' authority and power over evil forces."

 ### Marvin Vincent:
-1. "To serve means to actively engage in acts of love and kindness towards others, putting their needs before our own.
-It is not a passive or self-serving action, but a deliberate choice to be of service to others."
+1. "To serve God is not just about performing religious rituals or attending church services, but it encompasses a life of obedience and surrender to His will."

-2. "Serving others is not just a duty or obligation, but a privilege and an opportunity to make a positive impact in the world.
-It is through serving that we can truly experience the joy and fulfillment that comes from living a life of purpose."

-3. "Serving others is not limited to specific roles or positions, but is a mindset and a way of life.
-It is about being attentive to the needs of those around us and seeking ways to meet those needs, whether big or small."

-4. "When we serve others, we are not only benefiting them, but we are also growing and transforming ourselves.
-It is through acts of service that we develop compassion, humility, and a deeper understanding of the interconnectedness of all humanity."

-5. "Ultimately, serving others is an expression of our love for God.
-It is a tangible way to demonstrate our faith and obedience to His commandments, and to reflect His character of selflessness and sacrificial love."
+2. "Serving God means putting aside our own desires and ambitions, and instead seeking to fulfill His purposes and advance His kingdom."
+3. "When we serve God wholeheartedly, we experience the joy and fulfillment that comes from aligning our lives with His divine plan."

 ### Philip Schaff:
-1. "The words: 'Get thee behind me, Satan,' should be omitted."
+1. "The words: ‘Get thee behind me, Satan,’ should be omitted."

-2. "These words are not found in the best and most ancient manuscripts."
-3. "Their absence in the original text suggests that they were likely added later by scribes."
+### Archibald T Robertson:
+1. "Jesus clearly perceived that one could not worship both Satan and God."
+2. "He had to choose whom he would serve."
+3. "Luke does not give the words, 'Get thee hence, Satan' (Matthew 4:10), for he has another temptation to narrate."

 ### John Gill:
 1. "Jesus answered and said unto him,....
 The following words, with indignation at him, and detestation of his proposals: 'get thee behind me, Satan'."

-2. "For it is written, thou shalt worship the Lord thy God, and him only shalt thou serve."
+2. "This passage stands in Deuteronomy 6:13 where the words are, 'thou shalt fear the Lord thy God, and serve him, and thou shalt swear by his name': the last clause is not cited by Christ at all, swearing being only a species, or part of religious worship."

-3. "The fear of God being often, in Scripture, put for the whole worship of God, both internal and external."
+3. "Instead of 'fear the Lord', it is 'worship the Lord'; and the one well explains the other; the fear of God being often, in Scripture, put for the whole worship of God, both internal and external."

 ### John Wesley:
-1. "To fear the Lord means to have a deep reverence and awe for Him, acknowledging His greatness and sovereignty over all things."
-2. "By acknowledging God as the ultimate authority in our lives, we are reminded to prioritize Him above all else and to seek His guidance in every decision we make."
+1. "To fear the Lord means to have a deep reverence and awe for Him, recognizing His power, authority, and holiness.
+It is a recognition that God is the ultimate authority in our lives and that we are accountable to Him for our actions."

+2. "When we fear the Lord, it affects every aspect of our lives.
+It influences our thoughts, words, and actions, guiding us to live in a way that is pleasing to Him.
+It compels us to seek His will and follow His commandments."

+3. "Fearing the Lord is not about being afraid of punishment, but rather about having a healthy respect and reverence for God.
+It is a recognition that He is worthy of our worship and obedience."

-3. "When we fear the Lord, we are less likely to be swayed by the opinions and pressures of the world, and more likely to live in obedience to His commandments."
+4. "When we fear the Lord, we are less likely to be swayed by the opinions and values of the world.
+Instead, we prioritize God's will above all else and seek to honor Him in everything we do."

+5. "Ultimately, the fear of the Lord leads to a life of wisdom and blessings.
+It is the foundation upon which we build our relationship with God and experience His abundant love, grace, and guidance."

 ## Generation Details